Precision Vaccinology® Technical Information

 Due to the lengthy process involved in developing and licensing a commercial vaccine, many of those products are built from master seeds that eventually become outdated.
 For example, Afghah, et al., reported that while commercial vaccines against Porcine Circovirus Type 2 have been effective in reducing clinical signs and improving production, the emergence of new viral variants has continued to increase1.

 Cambridge Technologies’ custom vaccines are the result of innovative technology backed by years of experience.
-These vaccines are based on next generation diagnostic techniques in order to formulate products that are precisely targeted against identified disease challenges.
-Precision Vaccinology™ encompasses both diagnostics and manufacturing to provide veterinarians the solutions they need to win against disease.
+These vaccines are based on next-generation diagnostic techniques in order to formulate products that are precisely targeted against identified disease challenges.
+Precision Vaccinology® encompasses both diagnostics and manufacturing to provide veterinarians the solutions they need to win against disease.

 Vaccine Formulation and Development

 In order to work correctly, a vaccine needs to induce an effective immune response that can recognize the intended pathogen and act against it5.
-One key component of Precision Vaccinology™ is the expression of virulence and pathogenic factors during the manufacturing process.
+One key component of Precision Vaccinology® is the selection of isolates with appropriate virulence and pathogenic genes during the manufacturing process.